superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 :::
 :::::

-We asked for 5 results, but as we indexed the posts based on their `chunk_id`, 2 were duplicates.
-This can be solved by more preprocessing steps.

-But out of 215 posts, look at how relevant the 3 retrieved posts are.
-The first is the actual post we used to query the vector DB, which shows the system is robust.

-The next ones are semantically similar to the query post, as their main topic is about fine-tuning LLMs.
+We asked for 5 results, but because we indexed posts based on their `chunk_id`, 2 of these turned out to be duplicates.
+This can be solved through more preprocessing steps (to ensure uniqueness in the indexing process).
+Still, of 215 posts, the 3 retrieved posts are very relevant to the query.
+The first post is the very same post we used to query the vector DB, which shows that our system is robust.
+The next two results are semantically similar to the query post - their focus is on fine-tuning LLMs.

-Let's see the UMAP visualization:
+Finally, let's visualize our results using UMAP:

 ![Visualization Query Post](../assets/use_cases/social_media_retrieval/query_post_visualization_rerank.png)

-This time, you can observe how close all the retrieved posts are to the query chunks.
+This time, all our retrieved posts are very close to the query chunks!
+Using reranking on an entire post query improved results significantly!

 ## Conclusion

-In this article, you learned how to adapt the retrieval pattern used in RAG for LinkedIn posts.

-As social media data frequently changes, we implemented a real-time streaming pipeline that syncs the raw LinkedIn posts data source with a vector DB using the CDC pattern.

-You saw how to use Bytewax to write a streaming pipeline that cleans, chunks, and embeds LinkedIn posts using 100% only Python.
+In this article, we learned how to adapt a RAG retrieval pattern to improve LinkedIn post retrieval.
+To keep our database up to date with rapidly changing social media data, we implemented a real-time streaming pipeline that uses CDC to sync the raw LinkedIn posts data source with a vector DB.
+You also saw how to use Bytewax to write - using only Python - a streaming pipeline that cleans, chunks, and embeds LinkedIn posts.

-Finally, you implemented a standard retrieval client for RAG and saw how to improve it using the rerank pattern.
+Finally, you learned how to implement a standard retrieval client for RAG, and saw how to improve it using the rerank pattern.
 As retrieval is complex to evaluate, you saw how to visualize the retrieval for a given query by rendering all the posts, the query, and the retrieved posts in a 2D space using UMAP.

 > [!NOTE]
-> In case you want to **try out** the **code** yourself, check it out on our 🔗 [GitHub repository](https://github.com/decodingml/articles/tree/main/llms/real_time_retrieval_system_for_social_media_data).
+> If you want to **try out** the **code** yourself, check it out on our 🔗 [GitHub repository](https://github.com/decodingml/articles/tree/main/llms/real_time_retrieval_system_for_social_media_data).

-### Future steps:
+### Future steps

-Here are some fun ideas on how you can tweak the code to make it more production-ready:
+Here are a few interesting possible tweaks you can try to make our RAG retrieval code above more production-ready:

 - Use a more powerful embedding or rerank model.
-- Add multiple data sources (e.g., X, Instagram posts or Medium articles).
+- Add multiple data sources (e.g., X, Instagram posts, or Medium articles).
 - Connect the streaming pipeline to an actual database and CDC system.
 - Quantitatively evaluate the retrieval step.

-Congratulations on reading the whole article, and happy learning from now on!

 ---